John Lloyd Stephens

 John Lloyd Stephens (November 28, 1805 – October 13, 1852) was an American explorer, writer, and diplomat.
-Stephens was a pivotal figure in the rediscovery of Maya civilization throughout Middle America and in the planning of the Panama railroad.
+He was a pivotal figure in the rediscovery of Maya civilization throughout Middle America.
+He was also a driving force behind the building of the Panama Canal Railway in the 1850s, which in turn was instrumental to the construction of the Panama Canal.

 Early life

 John Lloyd Stephens was born November 28, 1805, in the township of Shrewsbury, New Jersey.
 He was the second son of Benjamin Stephens, a successful New Jersey merchant, and Clemence Lloyd, daughter of an eminent local judge.
 The following year the family moved to New York City.
 There Stephens received an education in the Classics at two privately tutored schools.
-At the age of 13 he enrolled at Columbia College, graduating at the top of his class four years later in 1822.
+At the age of 13, he enrolled at Columbia College, graduating at the top of his class four years later in 1822.